JessRachel97/Knot_searcher_experiments/README.md

 Includes results files, code to run your own experiments, and code to generate output tables from the results files.
 For usage instructions, please consult Appendices A and B in the paper.

+## Usage
+To run the code, download the KnotInfo data from https://knotinfo.math.indiana.edu/ and save it in a csv format.

 ## Citation
 Cite as
 @article{craven2022illuminating,